mouhammadAbdallah/my_whatsApp_RMI/README.md

 # My WhatsApp project

-using RMI, a client and server for chatting:
+using Java RMI, a client and a server for chatting:

 ## what can clients do: